Rangers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Rangers have a record of 4-3.
+- The Rangers have played as the favorite in seven of their past 10 games and have gone 4-3 in those contests.

-- In their last 10 games with a total, the Rangers and their opponents are 7-2-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Rangers and their opponents have failed to hit the over four times.

-- The Rangers have won two of their last three games against the spread.
+- The Rangers have won one of their last two games against the spread.

 Rangers Betting Records & Stats

-- Texas has gone 18-7 when playing as moneyline favorites with odds of -145 or shorter (72% winning percentage).
+- When playing as moneyline favorites with odds of -145 or shorter, Texas has an 18-7 record (winning 72% of its games).

-- Based on this contest's moneyline, the Rangers have an implied win probability of 59.2%.
+- Based on this matchup's moneyline, the Rangers' implied win probability is 59.2%.

-- In the 65 games in which bookmakers have set an over/under for Texas, it has combined with opponents to go over the total 38 times (38-24-3).
+- Texas has combined with opponents to go over the total 38 times this season for a 38-24-4 record against the over/under.

-- The Rangers have collected an 8-2-0 record ATS this season (covering 80% of the time).
+- The Rangers have covered 80% of their games this season, going 8-2-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!